 Overnight oats are typically served chilled, straight from the refrigerator.
 That makes them perfect for warmer months, but you can certainly enjoy overnight oats year-round.

 Overnight oats keep well in the refrigerator for up to five days.
 So, prepare your oats on Sunday night, and you’ll have breakfast covered for the workweek.
+If you really want to get ahead, you can freeze jars of overnight oats and defrost individual jars overnight in the refrigerator.

 How to Make the Best Overnight Oats